Division of Family and Economic Security, Bureau of Working Families

 The WWP Informal Assessment Driver Flow includes a Participant Barriers page with questions to collect information about the applicant or participant’s health and personal life that may affect the individual’s ability to obtain and maintain employment.
 The WWP Informal Assessment - Participant Barriers page consists of five sections:

-1. Physical Health
+1. Physical Health;

-2. Mental Health
+2. Mental Health;

-3. Alcohol and Other Drug Abuse (AODA)
+3. Alcohol and Other Drug Abuse (AODA);

-4. Cognitive and Learning Needs
+4. Cognitive and Learning Needs; and

-5. Domestic Abuse Screen
+5. Domestic Abuse Screen.

 The responses also provide basic information to inform case management decision-making until the formal assessment information is received.